-- Shoulders: Snow-dusted Travelling Shoulders (Yule festival token barter reward), rose
+- Shoulders: Snow-dusted Travelling Shoulders (bartered — Yule festival barter vendor/cosmetic clothing), rose

-- Back: Cozy Bear-fur Cloak (Forochel quest reward), sea blue
+- Back: Cozy Bear-fur Cloak (quest reward — Forochel Winter Cleaning), sea blue

-- Chest: Elven Leather Armour (crafted, world drop, or Rivendell medium armour vendor), sea blue
+- Chest: Elven Sturdy Leather Armour (crafted — tailor T3; or looted — world drop/general; or purchased — Rivendell medium armour vendor), sea blue

-- Legs: Leijona Leggings (crafted Lossoth of Forochel reputation reward), rose
+- Legs: Ceremonial Leijona Leggings (crafted — tailor T5/Lossoth reputation), rose

-- Feet: Shoes of the Mighty Verse (Moria instance cluster token barter reward — Minstrel), sea blue
+- Feet: Shoes of the Mighty Verse (bartered — Twenty-first Hall Minstrel trainer) — Minstrel), sea blue

 You may also like: